assembly3/SWE3313Proj/README.md

 // Command line interface of application login authentication implemented, with the use of C# class file, containing methods pertaining to requirement specifications.

-Testing of cases within JUnit completed, expected delays in remaining API module tasks and threads are being implemented.
+Testing of cases within JUnit completed, expected delays in remaining API module tasks and threads.